ThomasHeinThura/Personal-Linux-config/README.md

-The Projects is mainly focus to reuse linux config when linux has installed.
+### The Projects is mainly focus to reuse linux config when linux has installed.

+Projects include multiple config files that I search online and re-config for my own personal tastes.
+Many files are from dt and Titus linux config and re-config.
+If you use I encourage you to re-configure the file according to your tastes.

 ![This is an image](https://github.com/ThomasHeinThura/Personal-Linux-config/blob/master/screenshot/DeepinScreenshot_select-area_20220608215230.png)